Jason Bedard returns for his seventh season with the Saint Michael's men's golf team in 2017-18, but his third as head coach.

 |Alma Mater:||Norwich '04|

-Lou DiMasi III M'11 returns for his ninth season as a coach with the Saint Michael's College men's golf program in 2016-17, but his second as an assistant following seven years as the head coach.
+Lou DiMasi III M'11 returns for his 10th season as a coach with the Saint Michael's College men's golf program in 2017-18, but his third as an assistant following seven years as the head coach.

 In 2013-14, the Purple Knights claimed 10th at the NE-10 Championship.
 Saint Michael's was 15th among 22 teams at Middlebury College's Duke Nelson Invitational in mid-September, its best performance at the event since 2003-04.